Tracking

 console.log(fp); // "a1b2c3d4e5fa1b2c3d4e5fa1b2c3d4e5"

-This is useful when you need to pass the device fingerprint to your own backend — for example, to query the Dregs API for device information server-side.
+Use this when you need to pass the device fingerprint to your own backend — for example, to query the Dregs API for device information server-side.

 dregs.getDeviceInfo()